ASP.NET State Management Recommendations

 Some programming is required While the ASP.NET page framework provides a foundation for control state, control state is a custom state-persistence mechanism.
 To fully utilize control state, you must write code to save and load control state.

 You can store page-specific information in a hidden field on your page as a way of maintaining the state of your page.
+For more information about hidden fields, see ASP.NET State Management Recommendations.

 If you use hidden fields, it is best to store only small amounts of frequently changed data on the client.